Jakobimatrix/initRepo/README.md

 ```

 ## Provided CMake functions
 The root CMakeLists.txt which is copied will include some helper functions.
-These are managed by the repo "InitRepo"
+These are managed by the repo "initRepo"
 If change is needed, update the repo.
 All projects should be based on the same rules especially thouse which include other projects.
 ```
-InitRepo
+initRepo
 ├── cmake
 │   ├── ClangFuzzyTests.cmake           --> if Option ENABLE_FUZZING is set, link the project against clang fuzzer
 │   ├── CompilerSetup.cmake             --> sets c++ standard 20, defines release/debug modes, enables LTO if ENABLE_LTO is set